Mentoring New Members

 Good mentors are found and cultivated, not grasped and manufactured.
-Mentors can be located around your immediate working environment or professional circle and are chosen for being knowledgeable and approachable.
+Mentors can be located around your immediate working environment or professional circle and are chosen for being knowledgeable and (above all) approachable.

 They are consultants, professional critics and friendly advisers and chosen to ensure the prospective mentor/mentee relationship has mutual interests and is compatible in temperament and personality.
 One good mentor is worth at least a year of tuition expenses.

 - Offers praise and gives feedback.